IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 this.excelExportService.export(this.{ComponentTitle}, new ExcelExporterOptions('ExportedDataFile'));
 ```

-When you are exporting data from the {ComponentName} component, the export process takes in account features like row filtering and column hiding and exports only the data visible in the {ComponentName}.
+When you are exporting data from the `{ComponentName}` component, the export process takes in account features like row filtering and column hiding and exports only the data visible in the `{ComponentName}`.
 You can configure the exporter service to include filtered rows or hidden columns by setting properties on the `ExcelExporterOptions` object.
 ## Known Limitations

 <!-- ComponentStart: Grid -->